Renana Jhabvala: Career and honours

 After completing her studies, Jhabvala joined SEWA in Ahmedabad, in 1977 as an organiser.
 She worked first with the women workers stitching quilts in the Muslim area of Ahmedabad where she was instrumental in forming the first Cooperative in SEWA.
 Her main work was organising women into SEWA as a trade union.
 In 1981, she was elected Secretary of SEWA under the leadership of Ela Bhatt and organised beedi workers, agricultural workers, garment workers, street vendors and many others to bargain for higher income, better working conditions, space to work and social security.
 She was active in fostering the growth of SEWA across India, taking the experiences of the organisation to States like Madhya Pradesh and Bihar and most recently to Uttarakhand and West Bengal.

 Jhabvala was instrumental in forming SEWA Bharat, a National Federation of SEWAs now in 17 States of India.
 In 1995, she became the National Coordinator of SEWA and started the national office in Delhi.

 When the women members of SEWA began expressing the need for basic infrastructure and housing, she was one of the founders of the Mahila Housing SEWA Trust.
 In 2002 she became the Chair of SEWA Bank and helped to increase finance for poor women in many parts of the country.

 She has been active at the international level, representing SEWA at the International Labour Organization (ILO) in 1995 and 1996 during the discussion on Convention for Home Workers; and subsequently in 2002 during the Resolution on the Informal Economy.
 At the South Asia level she was instrumental in forming HomeNet South Asia, bringing together organisations in India, Pakistan.
 Bangladesh, Nepal, Sri Lanka and Bhutan working with women home-based workers.
 She is presently the Chair of HomeNet South Asia.
 She is one of the founders and present Chair of WIEGO (Women in Informal Employment: Globalizing and Organizing) and has been active in the formation of international networks for women workers in the informal economy.

 In addition to organising women into trade unions and co-operatives she has been interested and involved in policy issues of poor women and of the informal economy.
 She has been active in many Government committees and task forces which have formulated policies ranging from National Policy for Street Vendors, to the Law for Social Security of Unorganised Workers, to policies for unorganised workers in various States.
 She has written widely on these issues in journals and newspapers and has co-authored seven books.

 Personal life

 She is married to Harish Khare.
-The couple has one son.
+The couple have a son.